 With two more beautiful countries lying just a stone’s throw from Dubrovnik’s doorstep it would be a crime not to take an excursion beyond Croatia’s borders.

 Those wanting to gather those all-important passport stamps should head to the Bosnia & Herzegovina border for that stamping goodness.
 The famous bridge of Mostar is the perfect place to visit for first-timers with brave individuals jumping from its heights in the summer months (and pretending to in the later months).
 The enchanting twisty-turny streets of this mini city are the perfect place to jump into a trinket shop and enjoy a full three-course meal for the smallest amount of money I have ever parted with for food (with a view of the bridge to boot).

 Those looking for Instagram-worthy sights should look no further than the fortified old town of Kotor where the more energetic (we vastly underestimated the climb) can walk the snaking medieval walls and be rewarded by some incredible views at the top of the bay of Kotor for the admission price of around €3.

 From beautiful island vistas to film-like vantage points, Dubrovnik offers a world of sights to explore with just a few of them listed above.
 The most important thing to remember is to just wander, with every corner offering a new surprise you will always find something new to explore in this amazing city so be sure to take it all in.

-For more travel inspo, check back in to my home page for the latest posts on my tips and adventures.
+For more travel inspo, check out my home page for the latest posts on my trips and adventures.